 The sky was slightly overcast in places and surprisingly it actually began to rain, albeit for just a few minutes.
 The last time we visited the country in 2015, Namibia was experiencing a drought but things are apparently back to normal and more rain fell a few days later when we were at the east end of Etosha National Park.
-The wet season in Namibia usually begins in November?* and lasts until ?* and although the landscape is transformed the animals no longer need to come to the waterholes to drink so sightings are much fewer.
+The wet season in Namibia usually runs from November through to March (January to March being the wettest) and although the landscape is transformed the animals no longer need to come to the waterholes to drink so sightings are much fewer.
 One advantage is that many species you do encounter will likely have young which arrive at this time to take advantage of the lush surroundings.

 Almost an hour had passed and we were already running late, but seconds after the truck moved off on the return journey to camp, a puff of dust appeared from the hole.
 The warthog within had obviously assumed that the coast was clear and popped up to rejoin its mate!